gatsbyjs/gatsby/docs/contributing/gatsby-style-guide.md

 ### Use personal "you" and be warm

-The main tutorial ought to use the same personal “you” like the rest of the docs; in addition, the tutorial ought to use a warm, validating tone by congratulating users, complimenting them, and generally saying things like “yay!” more often.
+The main tutorial ought to use the same personal "you" like the rest of the docs; in addition, the tutorial ought to use a warm, validating tone by congratulating users, complimenting them, and generally saying things like "yay!" more often.

 > Why not use "yay" in the docs as well?
 Since the tutorial's goal is to help users complete a series of steps, it is possible and helpful to congratulate them on successfully completing each step.
 Guides in the docs act as reference guides that users can browse at will rather than read from top to bottom.
 It doesn't make sense to congratulate someone on finishing a guide, since it's not a series of steps.